 The guiding principles which direct the Commission's review of community issues include the following:

-- Tolerance—Issues concerning nondiscrimination, diversity and cultural awareness in the community.
+- Respect—Issues concerning nondiscrimination, diversity and cultural awareness in the community.

 - Involvement—Issues related to barriers which may preclude residents from participating in their local government and/or community and assessment of the relevance of programs to the needs of the community.